Skip to main content

 Tailoring Exercise for Specific Hormonal Outcomes

-The to exercise is highly specific to the modality, intensity, and duration of the activity.
+The hormonal response to exercise is highly specific to the modality, intensity, and duration of the activity.
 To move beyond a general prescription of “exercise more,” one must adopt a clinical perspective, viewing exercise as a targeted stimulus for a desired endocrine adaptation.
 The goal is to create a weekly regimen that strategically leverages different types of training to optimize the hormonal profile for vitality and longevity.

 Viewing exercise as a targeted stimulus allows for the strategic manipulation of hormonal responses to optimize health and counter age-related decline.